Looking to improve code quality, maintainability, or team collaboration? Discover how Test Driven Development (TDD) can be your ally!

 Why Choose TDD?

-Choosing TDD means choosing quality, maintainability, and efficiency.
+Choosing Test Driven Development means choosing quality, maintainability, and efficiency.
 It integrates exceptionally well with Agile methodologies and is gaining popularity in 2023.
 TDD allows developers to:

 Challenges and Criticisms of TDD

 While TDD has its merits, it is essential to acknowledge its limitations and criticisms.
 The methodology demands a significant initial time investment and has a steep learning curve for newcomers.
-Moreover, TDD may not be well-suited for all kinds of projects, especially those that are more exploratory in nature and lack well-defined specifications.
+Moreover, Test Driven Development may not be well-suited for all kinds of projects, especially those that are more exploratory in nature and lack well-defined specifications.

 Tools and Libraries